-- A. Unless an exception to the general requirements regarding a Court Investigator's Report applies (i.e. as provided in California Probate Code sections 1826, 1848 or other appropriate section), a Referral Information and List of Relatives (Confidential) [form SDSC PR-020] must be filed with the Petition for Appointment of Probate Conservator.
-An updated Referral Information and List of Relatives must be filed with each accounting or subsequent hearing following the establishment of a conservatorship if any contact information has changed. - B. No Order Appointing Court Investigator is required because the court has made a general order appointing the court investigators for all cases. - C. If it is alleged that the petitioning or nominating proposed conservatee will attend the hearing, but before the hearing becomes unable or unwilling to attend, the petition must be supplemented and the referral must be filed.
-Counsel must call the Court Investigator to alert him or her of the need for an investigation.
-If this is not accomplished at least ten days before the hearing date, a continuance ordinarily will be required. - D. Petitioner must cooperate with the Court Investigator in the preparation of a Court Investigator's Report and must use all reasonable efforts to timely provide appropriate information as requested by the Court Investigator, to include the proposed conservatee is made available to be interviewed by the Court Investigator. - E. When an investigator's report or report of the court appointed attorney for the conservatee is mailed to counsel and/or the conservator subsequent to the establishment of the conservatorship, the conservator must promptly file a report responsive to the concerns addressed by the investigator or court appointed attorney.
+- A. Unless an exception to the general requirements regarding a Court Investigator's Report applies (i.e., as provided in Probate Code section 1826, 1848 or other appropriate section), a Referral Information and List of Relatives (Confidential) [form SDSC PR-020] must be filed with the Petition for Appointment of Probate Conservator.
+An updated Referral Information and List of Relatives must be filed with each accounting or subsequent hearing following the establishment of a conservatorship. - B. No Order Appointing Court Investigator is required because the court has made a general order appointing the court investigators for all cases. - C. If it is alleged that the petitioning or nominating proposed conservatee will attend the hearing, but before the hearing becomes unable or unwilling to attend, the petition must be supplemented and the referral must be filed.
+Counsel must call the business office to alert the court of the need for an investigation.
+If this is not accomplished at least 10 days before the hearing date, a continuance ordinarily will be required.

+- D. Petitioner must cooperate with the Court Investigator in the preparation of a Court Investigator's Report and must use all reasonable efforts to timely provide appropriate information as requested by the Court Investigator, to include making the proposed conservatee available to be interviewed by the Court Investigator. - E. When an investigator's report or report of the court-appointed attorney for the conservatee is mailed to counsel and/or the conservator subsequent to the establishment of the conservatorship, the conservator must promptly file a report responsive to the concerns addressed by the investigator or court-appointed attorney. - F. Allegations of abuse that may result in harm to the conservatee if disclosed shall be submitted to the court in a confidential attachment to the Court Investigator's report and will be released to parties and/or counsel only upon court order.

 (Adopted 1/1/1990; Rev. 1/1/1991; Rev. 7/1/1991; Rev. 7/1/1995; Rev. 7/1/1996; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
 1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2012; Rev. 1/1/2013; Renum.
-1/1/2014; Rev. 1/1/2015)
+1/1/2014; Rev. 1/1/2015; Rev. 1/1/2017; Rev. 1/1/2019)